jiradamugonshi/BlogExpress/README.md

 # BlogExpress
-a blog website with NodeJS using ExpressJS and Mongoose
+a blog website with NodeJS using ExpressJS framework and Mongoose